On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Recollections on Representation Theory

 \begin{thm} Let $G$ be a connected, semisimple Lie group with finite centre.
 Let $V$ be an admissible $(\mathfrak{g},K)$-module.
 Suppose that there exist a $(\mathfrak{g},K)$-module $W$ and a non-degenerate $(\mathfrak{g},K)$-invariant sesquilinear form

-Then $W$ is $(\mathfrak{g},K)$-isomorphic to $\overline{V}$. \end{thm} \begin{proof} This is \cite{Wal}, Lemma 4.5.1, except for the fact that our form is sesquilinear.
+Then $W$ is $(\mathfrak{g},K)$-isomorphic to $\overline{V}$. \end{thm} \begin{proof} This is \cite[Lemma 4.5.1]{Wal}, except for the fact that our form is sesquilinear.
 To account for it, we modify the definition of the map $T$ in the reference by setting, for a given $w\in W$, $T(w)(v)=B(w,v)$ for all $v\in V$.
 This defines a map from $W$ to $\overline{V}$ obtained by sending $w$ to $T(w)$ which, by the argument in the reference, is a $(\mathfrak{g},K)$-isomorphism. \end{proof}

-The next corollary is proved by adapting to our case the argument in \cite{Gold}, Proposition 8.5.12, and using the beginning of the proof of \cite{Knapp}, Proposition 9.1.
+The next corollary is proved by adapting to our case the argument in \cite[Proposition 8.5.12]{Gold} and using the beginning of the proof of \cite[Proposition 9.1]{Knapp}.

 \begin{cor} Let $G$ be a connected, semisimple Lie group with finite centre.
-Let $(\pi,H)$ be an irreducible, admissible, Hilbert representation of $G$.
+Let $(\pi,H)$ be an irreducible, Hilbert representation of $G$.
 Then, up to a constant, there exists at most one non-zero $(\mathfrak{g},K)$-invariant sesquilinear form on $H_{K}$.
-In particular, if $(\pi,H)$ is irreducible unitary, then every such form is a constant multiple of $\langle\cdot,\cdot\rangle$. \end{cor} \begin{proof} The irreducibility of $H$ implies that of $H_{K}$, by Theorem \ref{irred} and by Theorem \ref{Ksmooth}.
+In particular, if $(\pi,H)$ is irreducible unitary, then every such form is a constant multiple of $\langle\cdot,\cdot\rangle$. \end{cor} \begin{proof} The irreducibility of $(\pi,H)$ implies that of $H_{K}$, by Theorem \ref{irred} and by Theorem \ref{Ksmooth}.
 Let $B(\cdot,\cdot)$ be a $(\mathfrak{g},K)$-invariant sesquilinear form.
-Consider the linear subspace $V_{0}$ of $H_{K}$ defined as
+Consider the linear subspace $V_{0}$ of $H_{K}$ defined as Since $B(\cdot,\cdot)$ is non-zero, $V_{0}$ is a proper subspace of $H_{K}$.
+Since $B(\cdot,\cdot)$ is moreover $(\mathfrak{g},K)$-invariant, it follows that $V_{0}$ is a $(\mathfrak{g},K)$-invariant subspace of $H_{K}$, hence, by the irreducibility of $H_{K}$, it must be zero.
+Analogous considerations for the subspace